 What Makes SUVs Susceptible to Rollover Accidents?

+Many SUVs lack roll bars, which are crucial for reducing body roll during fast cornering or rough terrain.
+Manufacturers often omit roll bars due to the additional costs, despite their potential to save lives.
 Due to the fact that roll bars are costly to install, and since there is no federal requirement to include them in SUVs, many manufacturers still don’t bother to factor them in to SUV design models.
-This oversight is shocking, considering that 50 percent of all single-vehicle accident fatalities are the result of a rollover crash, with 63 percent of those involving an SUV.
+This oversight is shocking, considering that 50 percent of all single-vehicle accident fatalities are the result of a rollover crash, with 63 percent of those involving an SUV. - Other Design Flaws

 What Happens in an SUV Rollover Accident?